ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/databases_mongodb.md

 # MongoDB on mLab

 MongoDB is a particular implementation of a NoSQL database.
-There multiple  hosting providers that offer MongoDB implementations "in the cloud" as a service.
+There are multiple hosting providers that offer MongoDB implementations "in the cloud" as a service.

-The one we'll be using for SPIS 2016 is called mLab (<https://www.mlab.com>.
+The particular one we'll be using for SPIS 2016 is called mLab (<https://www.mlab.com>.
 We are using mLab because:

 * there is free tier
 * using the free tier does not require entering a credit card